 We all have busy, and at times, exhausting lives.
 Sometimes getting to the gym or making plans to take a class is not a possibility.
-It is easy to just skip it and promise yourself to make time tomorrow, except tomorrow seems to be just as busy and just as exhausting.
+It will be easy to just skip it and promise yourself to make time tomorrow, except tomorrow seems to be just as busy and just as exhausting.
 Even I get this way!
 For example: I am in the midst of training for my next bodybuilding competition and after doing 2-a-day training 6 days a week, I do not want to take more time out of my other appointments for a long yoga class.

 The warrior 2 yoga pose is one of those beautiful poses that can be used for opening and re-energizing multiple tired muscles.
 I love taking time after lifting HEAVY weights to do deep breathing and just allow the warrior 2 yoga pose to open and stretch back out tight muscles.
 Whether you are tired and tight or you are feeling run-down, just give the warrior 2 yoga pose a try.
 I promise you will love it!